kcdstoragews/lab/README.md

 kubectl -n resize exec busyboxfile -- df -h /data
 ```

 This could also have been achieved by using the _kubectl patch_ command.
-Try the following one:
+Try the following:

 ```console
 kubectl patch -n resize pvc pvc-to-resize-file -p '{"spec":{"resources":{"requests":{"storage":"20Gi"}}}}'